Courland Pocket: Background

-On 22 June 1944, the Red Army launched the Belorussian Strategic Offensive, codenamed Operation Bagration.
-The goal of this offensive was to recapture the Belorussian SSR from the German occupation.
-Operation Bagration was extremely successful, resulting in the almost complete destruction of Army Group Centre, and ended on 29 August.
-In its final stages (the Kaunas and Šiauliai Offensives), Operation Bagration saw Soviet forces strike deep towards the Baltic coast, severing communications between the German Army Group North and the remnants of Army Group Centre.
+On 22 June 1944, the Red Army launched Operation Bagration with the goal of recapturing the Byelorussian SSR from German occupation.
+Operation Bagration was extremely successful, resulting in the almost complete destruction of Army Group Centre by late August.
+This exposed Army Group North at the Panther Line to the north and forced them to retreat back through the Baltic states.
+Soviet forces would strike deep towards the Baltic Sea coast in the Kaunas and Šiauliai Offensives, severing communications between the Army Group North and the remnants of Army Group Centre.
 After Operation Bagration ended, the Soviet forces continued the clearing of the Baltic coast, despite German attempts to restore the front in Operation Doppelkopf.
 The Red Army fought the Memel Offensive Operation with the goal of isolating Army Group North by capturing the city of Memel (Klaipėda).